MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Experiments

 \subsection{Results on Problem Solving and Instruction-Based Downstream Tasks}

-To further demonstrate the performance of the \MixtureVitae{} dataset, we evaluate the model on set of math, code and instruction benchmarks (GSM8k~\citep{cobbe2021training}, MBPP~\citep{chen2021evaluating}, IF-Eval~\citep{zhou2023instructionfollowing}).
-The evaluation is done using the final 1.7B model checkpoints after training for 300B tokens using the \textbf{open-sci-ref} protocol (exact evaluation setup in Table~\ref{tab:reasoning-eval-settings}).
+To further demonstrate the performance of the \MixtureVitae{} dataset, we evaluate the model on a set of math, code, and instruction benchmarks: GSM8k~\citep{cobbe2021training}, MBPP~\citep{austin2021programsynthesislargelanguagen}, IF-Eval~\citep{zhou2023instruction}.
+Our evaluation uses the final 1.7B model checkpoints after training for 300B tokens using the \texttt{open-sci-ref} protocol (exact evaluation setup in Table~\ref{tab:reasoning-eval-settings}).

-The results (Table~\ref{tab:instruct_results}) show a dramatic difference on math (GSM8K) and coding (MBPP). \MixtureVitae{} achieves scores of \textbf{0.53} and \textbf{0.38}, respectively.
-This performance is an order of magnitude higher than any other dataset, all of which fail to show any meaningful coding ability (0.00 on MBPP) and remain near random performance on math (0.02-0.03 on GSM8K).
-Remarkably, these scores outperform SmolLM2 base model, which uses 11T tokens and multi-stage training procedure.
-On the general instruction-following task, IF-Eval, the results are more comparable.
-C4 achieves the highest score (0.20), with \MixtureVitae{} (0.19) and HPLT-2.0 (0.17) performing similarly.
+Unlike traditional web-only baselines (e.g., C4, FineWeb, DCLM), \MixtureVitae{} utilizes a \textit{reasoning and instruction-heavy} pretraining mixture.
+Compared against base models with same architecture and matched training compute, this front-loading strategy shows capabilities typically associated with post-training.
+This pretraining composition leads to a more token-efficient and simple path to reasoning competence already after single base model pre-training stage, matching or outperforming conventional multi-stage extensive pre- and post-training procedures.

-To validate these high scores, we perform an extensive decontamination analysis (Appendix~\ref{app:decontam_gsm8k}).
-Our performance is maintained when re-evaluating on "clean" test sets with all overlapping examples removed (Table~\ref{tab:decontam-results-validation}), confirming our results are not an artifact of test set leakage.
+The results (Table~\ref{tab:instruct_results}) show a dramatic difference on math (GSM8K) and coding (HumanEval, MBPP). \MixtureVitae{} achieves scores of \textbf{0.53}, \textbf{0.32}, and \textbf{0.38}, respectively.
+This performance is considerably stronger than any other dataset, all of which remain near random performance on GSM8K (0.02-0.06) and cap at 0.13 on HumanEval and 0.22 on MBPP.
+Most notably, our base model outperforms the post-trained SmolLM2-1.7B-Instruct \citep{lozhkovsmollm2} model on GSM8K, HumanEval, and MBPP --- despite the latter being trained on $\approx$11T tokens (over $36\times$ our budget).